Upe Flueckiger

 Upe Flueckiger, a.k.a.
 Urs Peter Flueckiger, is a professor of architecture at Texas Tech University.
 A native of Switzerland, Flueckiger is internationally recognized for the design of his house in Lubbock, Texas.

+Before 1998, he worked with various architectural firms, including Mario Botta's studio in Lugano, Switzerland, and the New York-based Rockwell Group, led by David Rockwell.

+Upe is also the author of How Much House?: Thoreau, Le Corbusier and the Sustainable Cabin (Birkhäuser 2016) and Donald Judd: Architecture in Marfa, Texas (Birkhäuser 2007 / second and expanded edition 2021).